iamanantshukla/JustCodeIt/README.md

 How to use
 -----------

-Step-1: Register with an email and Password (This email will be used for future Login) Step 2: Upload a Profile Picture and Username
+Step-1: Register with an email and Password (This email will be used for future Login).
+Step 2: Upload a Profile Picture and Username.
 Step 3: Home Screen will come from where you can either go to Yoga section or community section.